 Visuals, frame rates, and lag

 Google Stadia is targeting a high-end visual experience, with gamers able to enjoy AAA games at up to 4K with HDR, at 60 frames per second.
-Google has suggested, however, that it will also offer reduced detail settings, with the lowest set to 720P.
-It’s not clear yet whether that will relate to pricing, or be more of a consideration for weaker internet connections.
+Google has said, however, that it will also offer reduced detail settings with the lowest set to 720P.

 Google has also promised that this is just the beginning, with greater visual enhancements like 8K resolution and 120FPS made possible over Stadia in the future.